pieces-app/opensource/gsoc/participation-guide.md

 ### [Chrome Extension](https://github.com/pieces-app/v2-web-extensions) (Web Extension) --> Open Sourced

+The Pieces Web Extension is browser based tool with the Pieces Copilot features and snippet saving functionality from Chrome, Brave, Opera, and Edge.
+There are always new opportunities for browser support to be added, as this builds for those listed builds from a single repo.
+This project is planned to be open source shortly in prep for work here. 👍

 - **Skills Required:**
   - Dart
   - Pieces Client SDK
   - Chrome Web Extensions
-- **Time Estimate:** 225 hours
+- **Time Estimate:** 300 hours
-- **Difficulty:** Medium
+- **Difficulty:** Hard

 #### Task List

 - Moving a closed source project to open source
 - Extract hyperlinks in the selection and add to the snippet metadata
-- Brave browser side panel support
+- Add Brave browser side panel support
 - Add browser notification callbacks confirming if an asset is saved successfully or other snippet-related information
-- Update documentation throughout the codebase
+- Update documentation throughout the codebase + create more robust documentation

 ### Pieces-github-bot